This article covers Kentik’s Data Explorer dimensions that are unique to a specific data source (e.g., router model).

 Cisco SD-WAN vEdge Dimensions

 These dimensions are used to filter or group-by on IPFIX fields (see IPFIX Information Elements Exported to the Collector) in cflowd records from Cisco SD-WAN routers.
-For more information about these devices, refer to the Cisco document Cisco SD-WAN vEdge Routers Data Sheet.

-Dimension name (portal) | Description | Type: | Direction |
+Dimension Name (Portal) | Description | Type: | Direction |

 Maximum packet length | Length of the largest packet observed for this flow. | integer | Non-directional |